yiting-tom/GViG/results/README.md

 ## Usage

-The structure of the results directory is defined by the scripts/train_single_exp.sh or scripts/train_multiple_exps.sh.
+The structure of the results directory is defined by the [`scripts/train_single_exp.sh`](../scripts/train_single_vg_exp.sh).
 To modify the structure or the content of the results, you can adjust these scripts according to your needs.